jpmens/check_nix/README.md

 # OPTIONS

+*check\_nix* understands the following options.
+(The C version currently supports the short options only.)

 -D *domain*, --domain=*domain*
 :   Specify the domain for which to look up the TXT record in the
     DNS.
 The default is `ix.dnsbl.manitu.net.`.